suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

 }
 ```
 ___
-HEADER
+### Step 2 (Header)

-In the .header section change width to 100% and height to 90px... :
+In the .header section change width to 100% and height to 92px... :
 ```css
     width: 100%;    /*was 300px*/
     height: 92px;   /*was 100px*/